hampet1/moodtracker/README.md

 The optimal way is to conduct a daily update to allow this app to precisely monitor and track your mood state.

-For more info please checkout the website guideline [guideline](https://trackmood.herokuapp.com/home/guideline/)
+For more info please checkout the website [guideline](https://trackmood.herokuapp.com/home/guideline/)